Massachusetts Route 2: Orange–Cambridge

 As the route approaches Orange, Route 2A resumes and diverges from Route 2.
 At this point, Route 2 again becomes a two-lane freeway.
 In Orange, Route 2 runs concurrently with U.S. Route 202.
 The road at this point enters the town of Athol in Worcester County.
 After its eastern interchange in Phillipston when US-202 departs to the north, Route 2 becomes a four-lane freeway, though not to Interstate standards at most points.
 It continues through Gardner into Fitchburg where Route 2 has several at-grade intersections with Oak Hill Rd, Palmer Rd, Mt.
 Elam Rd and Abbott Ave.
 At the intersection with Mt.
 Elam Rd, a traffic light remains in use on the eastbound side.
 Continuing east into Leominster, Interstate 190 splits off, heading south to Worcester.

 Route 2 continues east to Middlesex County and enters Boston's outer loop at the interchange with Interstate 495 in Littleton.
 It continues into Acton, where Route 2 reduces its speed to 45 miles per hour, and becomes a four-lane expressway with at-grade intersections.
 At the Concord Rotary, a major traffic choke point, Route 2 becomes a four-lane surface road and intersects with Route 2A and the eastern terminus of Route 119 (which is concurrent with Route 2A).
 After the rotary, the road passes by the State Police (who have an emergency-only traffic light) and over the Assabet River.
 Route 2A formerly broke away from Route 2 at the next traffic light to go left into Concord but is now overlaid with Route 2, where it becomes a four-lane expressway again.
 At Crosby's Corner, the sixth intersection after the rotary, Route 2A exits under the highway while Route 2 veers right (but still heads east).
 After a signalized at-grade intersection with Bedford Road in Lincoln, the highway becomes a four-lane arterial road.

 Convergence of Routes 2, 3, and 16 in Cambridge.

 Route 2 enters Lexington and heads to Boston's inner belt, and as it crosses Interstate 95/Route 128, it becomes a six-lane freeway with a speed limit of 55 miles per hour.
-In Belmont, Route 2 remains a six-lane freeway, and then becomes an eight-lane freeway at Exit 132 (formerly 57) in Arlington, where U.S. Route 3 would have joined it from the north.
-At Exit 135 (formerly 60), the freeway narrows in width to six lanes.
+In Belmont, Route 2 remains a six-lane freeway, and then becomes an eight-lane freeway at Exit 132 in Arlington, where U.S. Route 3 would have joined it from the north.
+At Exit 135, the freeway narrows in width to six lanes.
 The section of freeway from Route 128 to the Cambridge line meets the standards of an interstate highway.
 The highway enters Cambridge, the highway reduces its speed limit back to 45 miles per hour and becomes a five-lane freeway (three lanes heading east, two lanes heading west), with a strip of residential and transit-oriented development on its eastbound side, including an off-ramp that serves the MBTA Alewife Station, Cambridge Discovery Park and development to the south and west of the station.
 After the Alewife exit, the highway narrows again to four lanes.